By Brendan Cole – Graduate Intern

 Recently, Mad in America, a website that publishes topics regarding Science, Psychiatry, and Social Justice, posted an interesting article called, “Adam Maier-Clayton: Assisted Suicide and Mental Illness.”
 Author Susan Stefan explains how the life and death of Adam Maier-Clayton should raise future discussion and debate for the future of assisted suicide.

 What made this story so interesting was Adams inability to find a diagnosis for his intense physical pain.
 Adam, a Canada resident, willingly tested in treatments for medical and psychological, went under different medication, therapies, worked out routinely and even used medical marijuana.
-Adam wanted to live very much, author says, but simply didn’t want to live a life of unremitting pain.
+Adam wanted to live very much, the author says, but simply didn’t want to live a life of unremitting pain.

 The question for debate is: Is someone like Adam fit to be accepted in an assisted suicide case?
 According to Canadian law, Adam was not initially eligible for assisted suicide because he did not have a terminal illness.
 According to Canadian laws, it is legal for a Physician-assisted suicide where doctors can legally help sick people die.
 According to the law, an individual must be eligible for government-funded health care (a requirement limiting assisted suicides to Canadians and permanent residents, to prevent suicide tourism), be a mentally competent adult